Kink Culture

 Also, I think we need to recognize that with supporting statistical surveys, the intense popularity of kink movies and novels demonstrates that kink is not the stigmatized disorder many sexologists, past and present, have deemed it.
 In fact, many of the sexual rigidities we have seen are really based in shame or fear.

 I’m happy to find that we even have Kink Guidelines (2019) for clinicians now, published by the Kink Guidelines Project.
+It’s easy to find BDSM checklists on the internet too, if you are exploring and questioning.

 My hope is for my clients that practice kink to feel proud of themselves and be sexually healthy.
 I’m happy to help with any of these kinds of issues: